Axxxll/User-Projects-TimeLogs/README.md

 # User-Projects-TimeLogs

 An app design to display users with different projects and the time invested in them.
-App is still under development and has a lot of fetures missing.
+App is still under development and has a lot of features missing.

 # Set up